What is a Security Token Offering? (STO)

 Whether or not investors are able to trade or transfer their Security Tokens depends on the sole discretion of the company that issues the tokens.
 Investors will be informed prior to investing in a specific STO if the security tokens are transferable immediately after the STO.

-With regard to secondary market trading, it must be noted that there are currently no exchanges for Security Token.
-These are expected to begin operations in Q4 2019.
+With regard to secondary market trading, it must be noted that there are currently no serious exchanges for Security Token in Europe.
+These are expected to begin operations within the year 2020.

 Are Tokens and/or Token dividends taxable?